Lyrikz/serverless-apig-logs/README.md

 ## Config

 The plugin provides some configurations.
-Region and stage default values are from CLI options or serverless file.
+All default values are from CLI options or serverless file.
 ```yaml
 # serverless.yml